 Use writing as a tool to help you identify and decide upon your goals.
 First, review your year.
 What were the high points and low points?
 What were your successes?
 What made you proud?
 Now think about where you can improve.
 Are any of these areas ripe for a resolution?
+Sometimes thinking about the past semester will help you identify areas to improve.

 As you consider possible changes, think carefully about each one.
 Is it realistic?
 Is it achievable?
 Why do you want to make the change?
 Will it improve your life?
 What are your reasons for making this change?